Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 * File naming convention

 2)	Load the first Audio Preservation Master file into Adobe Audition.
-Using Audition's Waveform editor, generate Amplitude Statistics for the asset's first Audio Preservation Master file.
+Using Audition's Waveform editor, generate Amplitude Statistics for the file.

 ---